-Attendance exceptions due to special circumstances are evaluated on a case-by-case basis.
+Attendance exceptions due to special circumstances are evaluated on a case-by-case basis by the Program Director.
 It's important to note that some sites operate on different clinical hours than the WC Radiography program.
 In such instances, students will adhere to the operational hours of the clinical site and clock in/out accordingly.

 The Program clinical calendar follows the published college academic calendar in the student catalog.
 Students will not attend clinical assignments on dates that the college is closed.
-The only exception will be if a student elects to do a weekend rotation.